DoctorLogicProduct/dltest/landing-pages/medical-practice-marketing-get-started-7.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  headline: Manage Your Website Conversions In One Place
-  text: 'Our Lead Generator tool provides one place where you can keep track of all
-    your website conversions, whether they’re coming in via the phone, a web form, an online chat, and more.
-Giving you this power will also allow you to be alerted to new leads and have processes in place to convert a mere inquiry into a patient appointment.
+  headline: Follower Engagement
+  text: 'Increase opportunities for new patients and brand awareness with new and

-'
+    existing patients. '
-  img: "/uploads/Opportunities.jpg"
+  img: ''
   class: ''
   btn: []
   wistia-link: []